larus-breeze/.github/profile/README.md

 Some more details about the features can be found under [algorithms](https://github.com/larus-breeze/sw_sensor_algorithms).

 The sensor unit can also be used as a universal data logger for manned or UAV test flights with a sampling-rate of 100 Hz.
-The logger writes it's data to a micro-sd with a virtually unlimited capacity.
+The logger can write it's data to a micro-sd with a virtually unlimited capacity.

 ![Assembled](GNSS-Assembled.jpg)
 **Fully assembled unit with single GNSS**